tsudalab/ChemTS-torch/README.md

   batch_size: 512                                               # batch size of data
   decay_alpha: 0.01                                             # decay rate of the optimizer scheduler
   decay_steps: 100                                              # decay steps of the optimizer scheduler
-  device: 3                                                     # which gpu to use
+  device: 3                                                     # which gpu to use, for example, cuda:3
   epoch: 1000                                                   # training epochs
   gradient_clip: 2.0                                            # value for gradient clipping
   learning_rate: 0.001                                          # learning rate